JignaSC/Image-Generation-Using-GAN/README.md

   * Generator: With the gradient of fake Images

 **Loss of Generator and Discriminator does not change that much.
 It remains almost constant because both are learning simultaneously.\
-Unlike regression and classification loss will not decrease after every epochs.**
+Unlike regression and classification loss will not decrease after every epochs.**/ /
+For more information follow this [Named Link](https://developers.google.com/machine-learning/gan "Generative Adversarial Networks (GANs)")